JohnSnowLabs/johnsnowlabs/docs/_posts/akrztrk/2024-07-03-e5_base_v2_embeddings_medical_assertion_base_en.md

 ## Description

-This model is trained on a list of clinical and biomedical datasets curated in-house
+This model has been trained on a curated list of clinical and biomedical datasets.
+It has been fine-tuned for Few-Shot Assertion but can also be utilized for other purposes, such as Classification and Retrieval-Augmented Generation (RAG).

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>